tolauwae/phd-thesis/src/oop/oop.typ

 // todo important to note is that the rules are still deterministic, eventhough the system might not be.
 Given the queue of debug and event messages, the whole reduction is deterministic.
 THIS IS IMPORTANT FOR THE PROOFS
 Whenever an event arrives in the event queue, the WebAssembly runtime will interrupt the current execution, and invoke the callback function associated with the event topic.
 Such callbacks cannot have a return type, to ensure that callbacks do not break a well-typed WebAssembly program.
-However, callbacks can update other internal state, such as global variables, or linear memory. % todo double check if this does not break our solution
+However, callbacks can update other internal state, such as global variables, or linear memory. // todo double check if this does not break our solution
 Asynchronous events and callbacks introduce non-determinism into the WebAssembly languages, which can seriously complicate debugging of programs.
-However, simplifying debugging of non-deterministic bugs is beyond the scope of this paper, and is an orthogonal problem to that of state desynchronization in out-of-place debugging. % todo show in proofs that this does not change things
+However, simplifying debugging of non-deterministic bugs is beyond the scope of this paper, and is an orthogonal problem to that of state desynchronization in out-of-place debugging. // todo show in proofs that this does not change things
-In fact, some recent work on debugging non-deterministic programs in WebAssembly uses some resource-heavy program analysis, which can benefit from out-of-place debugging to reduce overhead, and support resource-constraint microcontrollers. % todo cite demo and master thesis maarten
+In fact, some recent work on debugging non-deterministic programs in WebAssembly uses some resource-heavy program analysis, which can benefit from out-of-place debugging to reduce overhead, and support resource-constraint microcontrollers. // todo cite demo and master thesis maarten

 === Debugging Asynchronous Non-transferable Resources<oop:debugAsynchronous>

 The callback system and the asynchronous non-transferable resources it enables, present a second challenge for handling state desynchronization in out-of-place debugging.
-Identical to the other parts of the program's runtime, we wish to have the callback system run on the server.
+Identical to the other parts of the program's runtime, we wish to have the callback system run on the client.
-Unfortunately, events are generated on the side of the client.
+Unfortunately, events are generated on the side of the server.
 Building on the semantics we discussed so far, we show how out-of-place debuggers can deal with these kind of asynchronous state changes in the following sections.

 ==== An Example of Asynchronous Resources

-To illustrate the challenges introduced by asynchronous resources to stateful out-of-place debugging, we take another detailed look at our running MQTT example (\cref{app:problem}).
+To illustrate the challenges introduced by asynchronous resources to stateful out-of-place debugging, we take another detailed look at our running MQTT example (@oop:app:problem).
 Developers familiar with the MQTT subscribe operation, would expect it to send a message to the MQTT broker, indicating that the client is interested in a specific topic.
 From that moment on, the broker will forward messages of that topic to the client, where they will be handled by a callback function.
 To implement this action in our system, we expect it to send the appropriate message to the MQTT broker, and register a callback function for those MQTT message in the runtimes callback handling system.